81. Sufferings and Trials Are God’s Blessings

 By Wang Gang, China

 After returning to the small room, I was bruised and battered, the pain was unbearable.
-I couldn’t help but feel sick at heart and weak: Why do believers have to suffer like this?
-I preached the gospel with good intentions, I showed people that the Savior had come and that they had to hurry up and pursue the truth and be saved, and yet I have unexpectedly suffered this persecution.
+I couldn’t help but feel sick at heart and weak: I preached the gospel with good intentions, I showed people that the Savior had come and that they had to hurry up and pursue the truth and be saved, and yet I have unexpectedly suffered this persecution.
 In thinking about this, I felt more so that I had been wronged.
 I called out to God in prayer in my suffering, saying, “Oh God, my stature is too small and I’m too weak.
 God, I want to lean on You and stand witness for You.
 Please guide me.”
 Later, I thought of a hymn of God’s words: “Do not be discouraged, do not be weak, and I will make things clear for you.
 The road to the kingdom is not so smooth; nothing is that simple!
-You want blessings to come to you easily, do you not?
+You want blessings to come to you easily.
 Today, everyone will have bitter trials to face.
 Without such trials, the loving heart you have for Me will not grow stronger and you will not have true love for Me.
 Even if these trials consist merely of minor circumstances, everyone must pass through them; it’s just that the difficulty of the trials will vary from one person to another.
 Trials are a blessing from Me, and how many of you come often before Me and beg on your knees for My blessings?
-Silly children!
 You always think that a few auspicious words count as My blessing, yet you do not recognize that bitterness is one of My blessings” (“The Pain of Trials Is a Blessing From God” in Follow the Lamb and Sing New Songs).
-It’s true.
-Being faced with this persecution and hardship was so that God can perfect my faith and love.
+I understood from God’s words that being faced with this persecution and hardship was so that He could perfect my faith and love.
 That environment was God’s blessing.
 How could I complain and blame God?
 I was arrested and tortured, but throughout the entire ordeal God was guiding me with His words; this was God’s love.
-I sang that hymn in my heart, and the longer I sang it the more invigorated I felt.
+I sang that hymn in my heart, and the longer I sang it, the more invigorated I felt.
 It also restored my faith and I swore to God: “God, no matter how the police torture me, I wish to stand witness and never betray You.
 I’m determined to follow You until the very end.”